 The wealth of the epochs and genres as well as the museum’s own eventful history offer multifaceted scholarly and educational possibilities.
 These include conservational work as well as art historical projects dedicated specifically to groups of works in the collection as well as research into the provenance of the museum’s holdings.

-In 1923, an important collection of applied art was acquired for the Kaiser Wilhelm Museum: the “German Museum of Art in Trade and Commerce.”
+In 1923, an important collection of applied art was acquired for the Kaiser Wilhelm Museum: the „Deutsche Museum für Kunst in Handel und Gewerbe“ (German Museum for Art in Trade and Industry).
 The extensive holdings comprise a sample collection of exemplary design, which was intended to educate the general public to good taste and at the same time ensure, in the spirit of a Gesamtkunstwerk, that the proclaimed new aesthetic found its way into everyday life.
 The important Hagen-based patron and collector Karl Ernst Osthaus had assembled the collection between 1909 and 1919 with the financial and ideational support of the Deutscher Werkbund.
 Alongside his Folkwang Museum, founded in 1902, the new project reflected even more innovatively and radically the spirit of a new age.
 After the death of Osthaus, the collection was purchased by the Krefeld Museum Society in 1923 and handed over to the city as a donation in 1928.
 In the eyes of Max Creutz, director of the Kaiser Wilhelm Museum at the time and a close friend of Osthaus, it perfectly complemented the innovative concept of the museum in Krefeld, which had been developed in the spirit of the reform movement.

-The 100th anniversary of the acquisition is the occasion for a complete inventory of the collection of the German Museum of Art in Trade and Commerce and a renewed scholarly examination of the collection from a contemporary perspective.
+The 100th anniversary of the acquisition is the occasion for a complete inventory of the collection of the German Museum for Art in Trade and Industry and a renewed scholarly examination of the collection from a contemporary perspective.
 With its holdings of several thousand works, the German Museum is perhaps the very first collection of contemporary design.
 To this day, it forms the core of the Kaiser Wilhelm Museum’s collection in the field of applied art.

 The collection, which fell into oblivion in the post-war period, was already partially catalogued and published in the 1980s and 1990s for the exhibition projects The West German Impulse and Beauty and Everyday Life.
 For the first time, the entire collection is now being inventoried, restored, photographed, and digitized.
 The previously uncatalogued works are primarily from the large holdings of so-called commercial prints, which—with advertisements, commercial letterheads, visiting cards and menus, typeface sample books, invitations, postcards, etc.—comprise a panorama of cultural history.